mustafa-cakir/cra-finance/README.md

 -   `src/assets` Static assets like images, files, icons are placed in the assets' directory (global stylesheet, mixins, colors and custom UI-kit)
 -   `src/screens` Includes the screen container of the page/routes

 fyi: The `feature folder structure` is recommended by the [Redux style guide](#https://redux.js.org/style-guide/style-guide#structure-files-as-feature-folders-with-single-file-logic).
-By using Redux Toolkit, We have avoided boilerplate code like actions and reducers.
+By using Redux Toolkit, it is now possible to avoid boilerplate code like actions and reducers.

+---

 ### How It Works: